LostInBrittany/spring-beers/step-07/README.md

 }
 ```

-Now you can test your API creating some beers, editing and deleting them using your favorite request editor (I suggest [Insomnia](https://github.com/getinsomnia/insomnia)).
+Now you can test your API creating some beers, editing and deleting them using your favorite request editor (I suggest [Insomnia](https://github.com/getinsomnia/insomnia)), and them using the frontend.

+> In the `/step-07/public` folder I've put a updated version of the frontend including the creating, editing and deleting features, please remplace it with your `xxxx-beers` frontend if you have one.